 Employees have long been recognized as the No. 1 stakeholder for organizations.
 With the social, economic, and technological transformations sweeping the globe, companies and their leaders are challenged to harness disruption and innovation in a rapidly changing environment.
 How to attract, retain, motivate, and engage talent to lead these disruptions have become pressing issues for global business leaders.

 This Master Class is designed to energize your employee communications and enhance your management communication skills by integrating theories, recent research insights, and practices, as well as current issues and cases into a comprehensive guide for best practices in employee communications.

 The following topics will be addressed in this course:

-- What is the role of employee communication?
+- Why does employee communication matter?
+What is the role of employee communication?